Owen-Delisle/Supreme-Bot/README.md

 # Supreme-Bot

-Download the project and run QuickCop.sln in visual studio.
+Download and run the .exe folder